Skip to main content

 • Emotional help (including anger management and counselling)

-• Academic support (including intervention work, extended work experience specialised timetables and programmes)
+• Academic support (including intervention work, extended work experience, specialised timetables and programmes)

 • Links to specialist external agencies when needed